-Seahawks roster projection: Rise of C.J.
-Prosise makes the guessing that much harder
+Analysis: Projecting the Seahawks’ 53-man roster after their third preseason game

 Keep: Bradley McDougald, Tedric Thompson, Marquise Blair, Ugo Amadi, Lano Hill.

-Cut: DeShawn Shead, Shalom Luani,
+Cut: DeShawn Shead, Shalom Luani.

 Comment: And another week, another change here as I’m back to keeping Lano Hill and releasing Shead.
-That’s a really tough call — I’ve gotten your e-mails on this.
+That’s a really tough call — I’ve gotten your emails on this.
 But, Hill is on a rookie contract and might be attractive as a waiver wire pickup.
 Shead is a vested veteran and was available in early August to be signed and might still remain available if Seattle needs him down the road.
 But, waiving Shead would also mean that this is a really young position, with two rookies and a player who has two career starts as the backups.
+Shead played some cornerback Saturday night which might have been the team further exploring his versatility.
 Safety is as important as any spot on the roster to Carroll.
 But Carroll has seemed really enamored by what Hill did at the end of last season and it’s sort of hard to figure how what he will see in a couple of games against backups will change that.
 And as mentioned above, Amadi seems a given at this point, able to back up both at safety and corner and also with a suddenly enhanced role as a returner.

 SPECIAL TEAMS